boydream123/Distinguishing-LLMs-by-Analyzing-Dialogue-Dynamics-with-Granger-Causality/README.md

 - **`scripts/`**: Scripts for dataset generation and processing.
   - `build_dataset.py`: The main Python script used to generate the dataset.
-  - `requirements.txt`: A list of Python dependencies required to run the scripts.
+  - `chatbot_identifier_lora.py` The main Python script used to identify H-H and H-C.

 - **`LICENSE`**

 - **`README.md`**
+- `requirements.txt`: A list of Python dependencies required to run the scripts.

 ## Data Format